Mold Compass Free mold guidance and practical resources

 Disclosure rules matter most when owners, landlords, or sellers knew about prior leaks, cleanup, or recurring mold problems.

 Colorado does not have a specific statute requiring landlords to disclose the presence of mold to prospective tenants.
 However, as of January 1, 2025, all rental agreements must include bilingual (English and Spanish) disclosures about tenant rights under the warranty of habitability and anti-retaliation protections.
 Additionally, Colorado requires disclosure of radon levels but not mold specifically.
 Landlords are advised to answer any questions about mold, plumbing, and ventilation issues honestly to avoid potential liability.
-[Colorado Rules Regarding Mold in Rental Properties - Nolo]
+[C.R.S.
+38-12-503 - Warranty of Habitability (2024)]

 Local Regulations